NatsukiNateYamashita/NTULAB_CultureAwareMachineTranslation/SituationClassification/Readme.md

-#  Classification of Situations in Dialogue for CH2JA and JA2CH Culture-Aware Machine Translation
+#  Culture-Aware Machine Translation for CH2JA and JA2CH

 ## Purpose
-Verify that a model can be aware of "appropriate" language uses in a relevant situation in a certain culture.
+In order to reduce the problem caused by cultural differences in cross-cultural communication, generate culture-aware translation which has more "appropriate" language uses in the relevant situation for the relevant culture

 ## Back-ground
 We created a parallel dialogue dataset in Chinese and Japanese in apology, request, thanks situations.